Infectious Disease Strategies for 2022-2023

 Anyone who tests positive for any infectious disease needs to report this to ISLA as soon as possible.

-A notice will be sent to the classroom of any student who recently tested positive for an infectious disease, including COVID-19.
-Close contacts will not be specifically identified and other classmates will not be asked to quarantine.
-Students may choose to wear a face mask following a recent positive case in their classroom.
+A notice will be sent to the classroom of any student who recently tested positive for an infectious disease.

 Recommendations for return to school following other infectious diseases include:

-- 24 hours after the start of antibiotics, coughing/sneezing/runny nose has reduced to infrequent or occasional
+- Coughing/sneezing/runny nose has reduced to infrequent or occasional